 Comprehensive In-Country Orientation

-Each program begins with an in-country orientation that includes health and safety information.
-The orientation focuses on local health and safety guidelines, increasing cultural knowledge (such as language survival skills and in-country norms), and developing participants’ cross-cultural communication skills and self-awareness, specifically within the context of the program country.
+Each program begins with an in-country orientation that focuses on local health and safety guidelines, increasing cultural knowledge (such as language basics and in-country norms), and developing participants’ cross-cultural communication skills and self-awareness, specifically within the context of the program country.
 Beginning with the in-country orientation, and continuing throughout the program, participants are familiarized with location-specific emergency response plans.

-Continuous monitoring of events abroad and access to up-to-the-minute travel advisories are part of The Experiment’s risk management protocol.
-The Experiment monitors U.S. government advisories issued by in-country embassies and consulates as well as the U.S. Department of State in Washington, DC.
-The Experiment also consults with academic and nongovernmental organizations through World Learning’s global network, with World Learning’s institutional global risk management committee, as well as with International SOS, the world’s largest medical and travel security services firm.
+The Experiment monitors U.S. government advisories issued by in-country embassies and consulates as well as the U.S. Department of State in Washington, D.C.
+The Experiment also consults with academic and nongovernmental organizations through World Learning’s global network, with World Learning’s institutional global risk management committee, and with International SOS, the world’s largest medical and travel security services firm.